Jhr-4/portfolio/docs/06-implementation.md

 ## Dark Theme Implementation

-The site uses a dark theme by default, with all colors defined as CSS variables:
+The site uses a dark theme by default, with all colors defined as CSS variables directly on the root element:

 ```css
 :root {